 Cecilia Pascual-Garrido, MD, PhD

-Dr. Pascual has team physician experience, serving as the Assistant Team Physician for the New York Mets, New York Knicks and the US Open in 2011 and 2012.
-Prior to joining Washington University Orthopedics, Dr. Pascual-Garrido, MD, PhD was an Associate Professor in Hip Preservation at the University of Colorado from 2014 to 2016.
-At the University of Colorado, she treated high-performance athletes including Olympians, college athletes, and amateurs.
-Dr. Pascual was also awarded with the ANCHOR hip preservation travelling fellow where she spent time at Children’s Boston, Harvard Medical School and Mayo Clinic, Rochester, Minnesota learning the contemporary management of the young adult hip.
+Dr. Pascual-Garrido has team physician experience, serving as the Assistant Team Physician for the New York Mets, New York Knicks and the US Open in 2011 and 2012.
+Prior to joining Washington University Orthopedics, Dr. Pascual-Garrido was an Associate Professor in Hip Preservation at the University of Colorado for 2 years.
+At the University of Colorado, she treated high-performance athletes including Olympians, college athletes and amateurs.
+She was also awarded with the ANCHOR hip preservation travelling fellow where she spent time at Boston Children’s Hospital at Harvard Medical School and Mayo Clinic in Rochester, Minnesota learning the contemporary management of the young adult hip.

 For questions in regards to patient care the below contact: